fluent/fluent-operator/docs/plugins/fluentd/filter/grep.md

 | pattern |  | *string |
 # And

-And defines the parameters for and plugin
+And defines the parameters for the \"and\" plugin

 | Field | Description | Scheme |